ajwerner/fortune/REPORT.md

 ### Degeneracies

-The algorithm seems to handle the degenerate cases.
+The algorithm seems to handle most of the degenerate cases.
 When multiple circle events occur at the same point, a 0-length edge is added to the diagram.

-Vertical lines, particularly when the first two points have the same y-coordinate are also handled correctly now.
+Vertical lines when the first two points have the same y-coordinate are handled correctly now.
+I'm less certain about if there are many pointa all at the max y-value for the dataset.

 ### External Libraries